 Serving starters in crispbread baskets gives them that extra special touch.
 Make the baskets in a few simple steps:

-Drape the crispbread over and upturned tumbler and allow to dry
+- Drape the crispbread over an upturned tumbler and allow to dry

 - Fill crispbreads with Skagen mix just before serving.